Debbie Vaughn, L.Ac.

 Instructor at AOMA Graduate School of Integrative Medicine

 Becoming an acupuncturist has been my dream since I was 15.
 I went to an acupuncture clinic for the first time then, and it was love at first sight.
 Something about the smell of the ointments, the wall full of medicinal herbs and the fascinating poster on the wall of how energy travels through each organ all over the body.
 I was ready to sign up right then, but was disappointed to find out that I would have to finish high school and college first.
-With that in mind, I graduated with Honors with degrees in Applied Learning and Development and Spanish Language from the University of Texas, Austin.
-I completed my last class in Costa Rica to solidify my Spanish.
+With that in mind, I graduated with Honors with from the University of Texas, Austin with a double major.
+I completed my last class in Costa Rica to solidify my Spanish speaking skills.